July 2018: YEAR 3 ACTION PLAN – see the plan

 December 2012: Big Local announced for the West End, Morecambe

 A temporary Steering Group was set up with start-up funding and drawing together different volunteers working with the support of a Big Local Representative.
-A wide range of ongoing consultation and conversations at events and door knocking took place.
+A wide range of ongoing consultation and conversations at events and door-knocking took place.
 There was some to-and-fro in developing a consensus on how the project should work and so finding a clear group direction took some time.
-By July 2015 the group had completed its work in drawing together a large Community Profile and Plan for delivering the Big Local in the West End area.
+By July 2015 the group had completed its work in drawing together a large Community Profile and Plan for delivering the Big Local.
 Whilst not necessarily providing strategic direction the profile did provide a strong mandate to build on.